devlooped/DependencyInjection.Attributed/readme.md

 In this case, when resolving the `SmsService` from the service provider, the right `INotificationService` will be injected, based on the key provided.

+Note you can also register the same service using multiple keys, as shown in the `EmailNotificationService` above.

 ## How It Works